avaika/interview/README.md

     2. What will happen if we disable swap?
 Short term and long term.
     3. How to save a process from OOM?
 2. File descriptors:
     1. Root partition is out of space.
 How are you going to fix it?
     2. apache log ate all the space.
 How to clean up the space without apache restart?
     3. How to find which files are used by process?
+    4. `df -h` show a lot of unused disk space, however any file creation operation fails with out of space error.
+What happened, how to fix?
+    5. How to delete 1kk files fast w/o removing root directory?
 3. File permissions:
     1. passwd is able to write data to `-rw-r----- 1 root shadow /etc/shadow` from a user without `sudo`.
 How does it work?
     2. What will be the permission after `chmod 1777 dir`?